NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: NeuralMatrix -- Computing Networks with Matrix Operations

 \subsection{Elastic Approximation for Nonlinear Operations}

-Addressing the nonlinear operations inherent in DNNs poses a significant challenge, as they cannot be easily mapped to standard matrix operations performed using GEMM accelerators, as described in the previous subsection.
-To overcome this issue, ASICs are specifically designed.
-These designs typically involve creating a predetermined number of functional units of various types, meticulously tailored to fulfill the nonlinear computational requirements of a specific neural network model.
-While this approach yields highly efficient accelerators adept at handling particular networks, it falls short in terms of flexibility and generality.
-In contrast, our proposed method emphasizes enhanced adaptability, allowing a wide range of DNNs to be efficiently executed on a single GEMM accelerator.
-The suggested elastic approximation, summarized in Algorithm 1, strategically moves nonlinear operations to matrix operations.
-This approach ensures the dual benefits of accuracy and computation efficiency, achieved through a sequence of steps: initial post-training approximation, followed by vertical bias correction, and finally optimized with horizontal size optimization.
+Addressing the nonlinear operations inherent in DNNs poses a significant challenge, as they cannot be easily mapped to standard matrix operations.
+To overcome this issue, the \textit{NeuralMatrix} introduce elastic approximation to strategically moves nonlinear operations to matrix operations.
+This approach ensures the dual benefits of accuracy and computation efficiency, achieved through a sequence of steps: initial post-training approximation, followed by horizontal size optimization and vertical bias correction, which is summarized in Alg. \ref{Algorithm:Overall framwork}.